 - The unacknowledged meaning of personal experiences can influence our mood and behaviour, and contribute to problems with relationships, work and self-esteem.

 - It is important to find a psychoanalyst through a professional society.

 Psychoanalysis is a treatment based on the theory that our present is shaped by our past.
 We are often unaware of how experiences can affect us.
-Painful feelings can remain in the unconscious mind and influence our current mood and behaviour and contribute to problems with self-esteem, personality, relationships and work.
+Painful feelings can remain in the unconscious mind and influence our current mood and behaviour and contribute to problems with , personality, and .

 Because we are unaware of these forces, common problem-solving techniques – such as seeking the advice of friends and family or reading self-help books– often fail to provide relief.

 Psychoanalysis helps a person take control of these influences by tracing them back to their origins and understanding how they have developed over time.
 This awareness offers the person the opportunity to deal constructively with the way these influences affect their current life.

 Conditions treated by psychoanalysis

 Some of the problems treated by psychoanalysis include: